What Does The Average Configuration Look Like? What Upgrades Do People Settle On?

-- Cabinetry Color: They have 5 laminates to choose from.
+- Cabinetry Color: We have 5 laminates to choose from.
 Sleeping In is the most popular.
 Maybe because they’re dreaming of getting a good night’s sleep after a day full of adventure?

-- Galley Configuration: Ah, cooking outside with family and friends, does it get any better?
+- Galley Configuration: Ah, cooking outside with family and friends.
+Does it get any better?
 Most select the Premium configuration.
-This comes with a stainless-steel countertop, a center mounted sink with a fold away faucet, an 18-gallon water tank, pump, filter and a storage tray to fit Norcold’s 30 quart freezer/fridge.
+This comes with a stainless-steel countertop, a center mounted sink with a fold away faucet, an 18-gallon water tank, pump, filter and a storage tray to fit Norcold’s 30 quart Refrigerator/Freezer.
 On the left side the Partner Steel stove racks out with ample storage space below.

-- Cabin Options: The cubby with LED touch down lighting and 12-volt dual USB outlets is a must for most campers, this option is now standard on all trailers.
-It’s a trifecta, as more storage space never goes unnoticed on the road, and if you have phone, the easy overhead connection becomes a routine upon finding your campsite for the night.
+- Cabin Options: The cubby with LED touch down lighting and 12-volt dual USB outlets is a must for most campers so this option is now standard on all trailers.
+It’s a trifecta, as more storage space never goes unnoticed on the road.
+If you have a phone, the easy overhead connection becomes a routine upon finding your campsite for the night.
 Beyond this, many love the pop-up table.
 It instantly transforms your cabin space for indoor meals, games, or a desk for remote work.

 - Vent or Fan: Go with the MaxxFan Deluxe.
 Proper ventilation is imperative to a fun camping experience.

 - Heat: An overkill option for most but necessary for those looking to camp year-round.
 Most do not select the Truma Varioheat feature.